-Current students, faculty, and staff of Mount Wachusett Community College (MWCC) may borrow materials from libraries outside of the LaChance Library consortia through the service of interlibrary loan.
+Current students, faculty, and staff of Mount Wachusett Community College (MWCC) may borrow materials from libraries outside of the LaChance Library consortia through interlibrary loan.
 Books, journal articles, and audiovisual materials that are not owned by LaChance Library or are not available to MWCC patrons in the library’s databases may be requested from other libraries.

 MWCC students who are attending classes online may utilize the interlibrary loan service for articles that can be transmitted electronically.
 Requests for books and library materials will be accepted, but students will be required to pick up physical library materials at the Gardner campus.
-Faculty and staff matriculating at another institution may are encouraged to contact library staff at that institution for any needed resources
+Faculty and staff matriculating at another institution are encouraged to contact library staff at that institution for any needed resources.

 Patrons will be limited to no more than 5 loan requests per day.

-Items may be renewed only at the discretion of the lending library.
+Items may be renewed at the discretion of the lending library.
 Patrons should contact the interlibrary loan office at least one day before the item is due when asking for a renewal.
 All interlibrary loans are subject to recall at any time by the lending library.

 The charge for lost or unreturned items will be determined by the lending library.
-The person borrowing the item will be responsible for any charges, including processing fees, for any items lost or not returned.
+The patron borrowing the item will be responsible for any charges, including processing fees, for any items lost or not returned.

 An interlibrary loan request is fulfilled within 10 days to 2 weeks.
 Time may be extended due to uncontrollable circumstances.